-Availability is a factor affecting imports.
+Availability is one of the fundamental factors affecting imports.
 We import goods from abroad because they are unavailable in the domestic market.
 For example, the domestic economy does not produce them because the geographical location does not support them.

 - Domestic demand